 1. PERFECTION: yawn.
 Perfect is boring, uninteresting and not real.
 Anything that’s perceived “perfect” is a flaw that’s been masked with loads of makeup and photoshop.
 Perfection doesn’t just lurk as a physical monster.
 It strives to make marriages, finances and even children be the ideal image our society defines.
 It’s a highly hereditary disease and toxic for younger people trying to find their identity in the current social media and cyber world.
 I’m embracing (most of) my imperfections and becoming #flawFabulous in 2016.

 2. CLOSET CHAOS: yes, I love replying “oh, this old thing?
 I’ve had this for 10 years!”
 I’ve come to realize that half of the time they aren’t complimenting because they think it’s fabulous.
 Don’t get me wrong, I do believe in hanging onto classic pieces that never go out of style: pencil skirts?
 Check.
 Trenchcoat?
 Check.
 But my Mossimo black flared jeans from Target have got to go.
 There’s a reason why the rule of thumb is to rid your closet of anything not worn in the past year.
 My only problem is I get a little creative too late at night and find ways to wear things I shouldn’t.
 Try to bring those oldies, not goodies to life.
-They’re dead-time to bury.
+They’re dead-time to bury this.

 3. PRIDE: I’m not that important, so I got over myself.
 Better to eat my own humble pie than have someone else shove it down my throat.
 There’s nothing more despicable than watching a puffed up ego marching in their own pride parade, and it’s exhausting to keep the impressive show entertaining when it’s all just a show.
 I figured out that not knowing things is all I need to know.
 I do know the Bible mentions the word “pride” 87 times and only 6 times in a positive way when it’s rooted in Christ.
 My pride remains that Christ has used me to communicate His love.